Fortinet Firewall Live!

 ● Strict Source Routing

-Why is IPv4 Header Important?
+Why is IPv4 Packet Header Important?

 The IPv4 datagram header enables efficient and reliable data transfer on the Internet.
-Some other benefits of the IPv4 header are:
+Some other benefits of the IPv4 Packer header are:

 1. Packet Identification: The identification field helps in fragment reassembly, ensuring that packets split into smaller parts can be correctly reassembled at their destination.